sylv/marver/README.md

   - This would let search take the metadata from the file name into account, for example a file named `Ryan at the Park.jpg` would take priority over `Tim at the Park.jpg` if you searched for just `ryan`.
 In theory anyway, in practice I'm not sure that's how it would work but it can't hurt.
 Probably.
 - Include JSON, SQLite, CSV and XML files in scans and pull metadata from them.
   - Lots of tools can write metadata to these files about downloads, but there is no standard format.
 So using an LLM to extract the metadata would be perfect.
+- Pressing the right arrow with a skip intro/credits button on screen should skip to the end of the intro, not the normal +30s
+- Jobs that use external services start out with a concurrency of 1, then scale to the configured amount when it the first job completes.
+  - For solomon, this helps because it ensures models are loaded and in memory before bombarding it with requests.
+  - For other external services, it ensures we have access and that they are available.
+- Sync photos from your phone to marver
+  - iOS would will be hard
+  - Would be totally cool though
+  - This would make more sense once marver gets file upload capabilities